ashutoshmjain/gita/src/mathuraLanding.md

 ‘Text’ was the new medium...

 To the speech-only world, it was a new way to store and send information - somewhat similar to addition of digital to our analog communication.
 Not only did it demand new scribing skills, it also meant the populations must learn to read -  beyond a select class of intellectuals.
 New tools such as reed pens, ink and palm leaves became common place -  just as we mass adopted general purpose computers.
 Superior neural network (`Ganesa`) was invoked to usher humanity into this new era, just the way we are setting up chatGPT, Gemini, Llama and Grok LLMs[^mystical].
-It isn't hard to imagine "AI enabled humans" would scale new highs of conscious experience in the same manner as "text" enabled we did - versus our speech-only ancestors - a quantum jump[^jump] !
+It isn't hard to imagine "AI assisted humans" would scale new highs of conscious experience in the same manner as "text" enabled we did - versus our speech-only ancestors - a quantum jump[^jump] !

 <div style="padding-left:40px;font-size:0.9em;">

 Back then, written word commanded as much attention as the code in our times.
 Which meant iterative rigor to precipitate the words into rule based immaculate verses - such that the message stayed in our carbon based memory.
 On similar lines, primary objective of a computer program is to have data persist in silicon memory.
 No wonder good code rhymes like a poem !

-The upfront effort to organize scribing paraphernalia (quills, palm leaves, ink etc.) wasn't an easy chore.
+The upfront effort to organize scribing paraphernalia (quills, palm leaves, ink etc.) was quite a chore.
 And then you could write only one copy at a time!
 It mandated the text must be accurate, succinct and comprehensible.
 Scaling compute, storage and network are  barriers that force similar constraints on our code.

 </div>